Frequently Asked Questions

 What does the timeline of a typical project look like?

-The first step is to arrange a meeting, at which you can communicate details of the product .
+The first step is to arrange a meeting (face-to-face or virtual), at which you can communicate details of the product .
 Once we have everything we need to start the project, we will speak to our engineers and designers to create a visual representation or 3-D illustration of the product.
 These will be communicated to you via email / post, and once you’re happy with them, we will create some CAD drawings detailing all the measurements of the product.
 Once you are happy with the drawings, a prototype will be fabricated, and tested, and a sample sent to you (or a meeting arranged for you to review the prototype).
 Any desired changes can be made at this stage.
 A further prototype will be made, and once you are happy with it, the process for mass production can begin.